Canadair Sabre MK.5 F-86 Royal Canadian Air Force Hasegawa 1/48

 Marking is Canadian Air force 416th Air squadron at Carte Blanche in June 1955.
 This tactical exercise was operated by NATO in Europe, 3,000 aircraft were on campaign.

-Painting cockpit flame was difficult.
-This time, I use deep color so I thought no problem for spray directly to cockpit clear parts.
+Painting the cockpit flame was difficult.
+This time, I use deep color so I thought no problem to spray directly to cockpit clear parts.
 But after all, the paintwork was slightly thinner.

 My target is a beautiful body so I did not do weathering.
 I usually make weathering to AFVs but what is the standard finishing of Aircraft models?